 As a culture, we admire energetic, high-impact, larger-than-life leaders.
 We respect and admire the leaders that are more than we can be.
 But we also secretly wait for the fiery accident like a NASCAR fan, a burnout we all know is coming.
-The truth is, most of us fall victim to this one entrepreneurial behavior at some point in our career.
+Unfortunately, most of us fall victim to this one entrepreneurial behavior at some point in our careers.

 Problematic Qualities of an Entrepreneur

-There are also the inevitable personal struggles that come with moving at a fast pace.
-Work stress bleeds into your personal life, causing health issues and affecting your relationships with your family and friends.
-One simple entrepreneurial behavior can unravel your entire life if you let it.
+There are also the inevitable personal struggles of moving at a fast pace.
+Work stress bleeds into your personal life, causing health issues and affecting your relationships with family and friends; however, if you let it, one simple entrepreneurial behavior can unravel your entire life.

 How to Slow Down

-Un-learning an entrepreneurial behavior takes time.
-Sometimes you need an outside perspective to help bring you back to center.
-A business coach can take a look at your interactions with the organization as a whole and pinpoint key areas for you to scale back.
+Unlearning entrepreneurial behavior takes time.
+Sometimes you need an outside perspective to help bring you back to the center.
+For example, a business coach can look at your interactions with the organization and pinpoint critical areas for you to scale back.